 Eureka Recycling's mission is to demonstrate that waste is preventable, not inevitable.
-All of Eureka Recycling's efforts are designed to help individuals, organizations, and communities understand the significance of zero waste and to achieve their own zero-waste goals.
+All of our efforts are designed to help individuals, organizations, and communities understand the significance of zero waste and to achieve their own zero-waste goals.

 Eureka's services, programs, and policy work present solutions to the social, environmental, and health problems caused by wasting.
-Some examples of Eureka Recycling's zero-waste work includes:
+Some examples of our zero-waste work includes:

 Zero waste is not just another way of talking about recycling or managing waste.
 Zero waste includes recycling but goes beyond recycling by looking at the whole flow of resources and waste through human society.